Maximize your travel experiences by minimizing your luggage on your next trip with these helpful tips how to pack light for family vacations.

 RELATED: More Pet Travel Tips for Dog Owners

-• Be sure to provide locks for all zipped compartments.
+- Be sure to provide locks for all zipped compartments.
 That way you will be assured of reaching your destination with everything you packed.
+This is important not only when checking in your luggage or bringing it onboard.

-• Don’t forget to make sure your pet has ample water and food, especially if you are planning a long day away from your hotel room.
+- Don’t forget to make sure your pet has ample water and food, especially if you are planning a long day away from your hotel room.
+Better still, seek the assistance of a local pet sitter who let Fido stretch its legs while you play.